aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/save-files/adjust-workbook-compression-level/_index.md

 ## **Adjust Workbook Compression Level**

 Developers can adjust the compression level of the workbook when working with larger workbooks.
 Developers may prioritize smaller file sizes over processing time or vice versa.
-Aspose.Cells provides [**OoxmlCompressionType**](https://reference.aspose.com/cells/python-net/aspose.cells/ooxml_compression_type) enumeration which you can use to set the compression level of the workbook.
-The [**OoxmlCompressionType**](https://reference.aspose.com/cells/python-net/aspose.cells/ooxml_compression_type) enumeration provides the following members.
+Aspose.Cells for Python via .NET provides [**OoxmlCompressionType**](https://reference.aspose.com/cells/python-net/aspose.cells/ooxmlcompressiontype) enumeration which you can use to set the compression level of the workbook.
+The [**OoxmlCompressionType**](https://reference.aspose.com/cells/python-net/aspose.cells/ooxmlcompressiontype) enumeration provides the following members.

 - Level1: The fastest but least effective compression.
 - Level2: A little slower, but better, than level 1.